Aquatic Therapy for adults and children

 When you arrive at the Physiotherapy Department book in at reception.
 A physiotherapist will come and bring you through to the Aquatic Therapy Department.

-You must shower before entering and after leaving the pool (hoist, changing, and shower facilities are available at all pools).
+Shower before entering and after leaving the pool.
+Hoists, and changing and shower facilities are available at all pools.

 The water temperature is 32 to 35.5°C.